Winthrop University: Men's basketball

 Perhaps the university's most well-known athletic team is the men's basketball team, which has earned a berth in twelve NCAA Division I men's basketball tournaments since 1999.
-Additionally, it has won the Big South Conference Championship thirteen times (1988, 1999, 2000, 2001, 2002, 2005, 2006, 2007, 2008, 2010, 2017, 2020, and 2021).
+Additionally, it has won the Big South Conference Championship thirteen times (1988, 1999, 2000, 2001, 2002, 2005, 2006, 2007).
 Winthrop has won more Big South Conference Championships than any other school in the conference.

 On March 5, 2007, the Winthrop Eagles men's basketball team was ranked in the Top 25 of both major college basketball polls for the first time in school history.
 The Eagles were ranked #22 in the USA TODAY/ESPN Top 25 poll and #24 on the Associated Press (AP) Top 25 poll.
 Later that spring on March 16, 2007, the Winthrop Eagles defeated Notre Dame for the first NCAA men's basketball tournament win in school history.

-Seven men's basketball championships came during Gregg Marshall's tenure as head coach.
-He left Winthrop to become the head coach at Wichita State University.
-Marshall's assistant at Winthrop, Randy Peele, was named as his successor and led the Eagles to win Big South Championships in 2008 and 2010.

 In March 2012, Winthrop named Pat Kelsey as the new head coach of the Eagles.
 Under Kelsey, the program had a record of 186–95.
 In 2017, the Eagles earned a #13 seed in the NCAA tournament but lost to #4 Butler in the opening round.
 The Eagles earned an automatic bid into the 2020 NCAA tournament, which was cancelled due to the COVID-19 pandemic.
 In 2021, the Eagles earned a #12 seed in the NCAA tournament and lost to #5 Villanova in the first round.
 Kelsey left Winthrop following the 2021 season to become head coach at the College of Charleston.